 Now the November holiday cheer starts to slowly wither, leading way to the December holiday spirit and, inevitably, the conclusion of the incredible fall 2017 CIEE semester in Saint Petersburg.
 As we are approaching the final semester mark, we would like to say that we are beyond thankful for our amazing students, their families and instructors both at home and here in Russia.
 Happy Holiday season from all of us at CIEE Saint Petersburg!

 S nailuchshimi pozhelaniyami (Wishing you all the best),

 Katya Kavchenko, Student Services Assistant

 Ira Vasilyeva, Student Services Coordinator

 Svetlana Mantsvetova, Housing Coordinator

-Julia Semibratova, Excursions Coordinator
+Julia Semibratova, Excursions and Activities Coordinator

 Dr. Natalia Chernyaeva, Academic Coordinator